scalacenter/scala-advent-of-code/docs/puzzles/day17.md

 :::info
 The above conditions make the assumptions that the `x` velocity is never negative, and that the target is always in the positive `x` direction.
-They are also informed by the fact that the probe will eventually always have negative velocity (due to gravity).
+They are also informed by the fact that the probe eventually always has negative velocity (due to gravity).
 :::

 ##### Running the Simulation